rolemadelen/artlog/README.md

 # Art Log

-This is an application to log my daily outfit drawings.
+Artlog is an app to log my daily (outfit) drawings.

 ![Sample](./sample.jpg)